sajov/feathers-solr/README.md

 | [SearchHandlers]()                                                                                                                                             | Adapter.client().search()                          | SearchHandlers.js         |
 | ~~[ShardHandlers](https://cwiki.apache.org/confluence/display/solr/RequestHandlers+and+SearchComponents+in+SolrConfig)~~                                       |                                                    | ShardHandlers.js          |
 | [Update](https://cwiki.apache.org/confluence/display/solr/Uploading+Data+with+Index+Handlers#UploadingDatawithIndexHandlers-UpdateRequestHandlerConfiguration) | Used by Adapter .create(), .update() and  .patch() | UpdateRequestHandlers.js  |

+Not all Solr API's implemented at the moment

+## TODO
+* Write more tests
+* Implement $suggest and $spellcheck
+* Demo search page with autocompleter with suggestions.
+Search result with facet navigation, filter(ranges, sliders), pagination and result listing by just one query.

 ## Changelog